-We are an internally managed real estate investment trust, or REIT, that provides debt and equity financing for sustainable infrastructure projects that increase energy efficiency, provide cleaner energy sources, positively impact the environment or make more efficient use of natural resources.
+We are an internally managed real estate investment trust, or REIT, that makes debt and equity investments in sustainable infrastructure, including energy efficiency and renewable energy, that provide cleaner energy sources, positively impact the environment or make more efficient use of natural resources.

 We have elected to be taxed as a REIT for U.S. federal income tax purposes, commencing with our taxable year ended December 31, 2013.
-We are an "emerging growth company" as defined in the Jumpstart Our Business Startups Act of 2012, or the JOBS Act.